Draft Emergency Ambulance Contract

 17. FORCE MAJEURE

-force majeure events such as natural disasters, war, mobilization, general strikes, widespread epidemics, large-scale public order events, etc., are documented The obligations of the parties suspended .
+17.1.
+The obligations of the parties are suspended to the extent that force majeure events such as natural disasters, war, mobilization, general strikes, widespread epidemics, large-scale public order events, etc., are documented .
+17.2.
+If the force majeure event exceeds … days , the parties may choose to terminate the contract

 18. TERMINATION